oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/01.Multiplatform/calcurse-caldav/docs.en.md

 ## Before we start

-According to the website of the project, CalDav support is currently experimental.
+According to the website of the project, CalDAV support is currently experimental.
 For this reason, making backups, especially *before* the initial setup, is highly recommended.

 For more information on how to back up (i.e. download a local copy of) your calendar, look at [this section](https://howto.disroot.org/en/nextcloud/apps/calendar#delete-edit-download-calendar) in the howto on the Nextcloud Calendar app.